 Response: The City has begun implementing Recommendation 1 and will complete implementation of the recommendation by the end of Fiscal Year 2022-2023.
-The City executive leadership team and City Council will continue to strive for a more respectful relationship between staff members and Councilmembers.
+The City executive leadership team and City Council will continue to strive for a more respectful relationship between staff members and councilmembers.
 Councilmembers and staff are consistently advised on their roles and responsibilities under the Council-Manager form of government, including responsibilities that are codified in the Cupertino Municipal Code.
 The City management team has provided Council training on these issues during recent Council orientation and retreat sessions and will continue to reinforce the message delivered at those training sessions.
 In addition, on September 6, 2022, the City Council approved the Fiscal Year 2022-2023 Internal Audit Workplan.
 That workplan included an Enterprise Leadership Study that will assess the effectiveness of the City's management and governance collaboration framework and provide recommendations to strengthen and streamline procedures to align with best practices for municipal leadership.
 The study began in January and is expected to be completed by June 2023.
-In addition, a City Council retreat focusing on governance issues, including a discussion moderated by an outside consultant, took place on February 3, 2023.
+In addition, the City continues to make policy progress in many areas-for example, the City Council recently approved two significant large development projects and a number of smaller developments in a timely fashion, and the City continues to innovate in policy areas such as its response to climate change and the reduction of single-use plastics.